 Why it’s Important to Hire a Nanny with the Right Qualities

-If you are lucky enough to be able to hire a nanny (or share one with another family), it will likely be the only time in your child’s life that you have as much control over the care being provided them.
-No daycare, school, camp, or even friend or relative will be able to match the care you can screen for, hand select for, and actively manage while your kids are young.
+If you are lucky enough to be able to hire a nanny (or share one with another family), it will likely be the one time in your child’s life that you have as much control over the care being provided to them.
+No daycare, school, camp, or even friend or relative will be able to match the care you can screen for, hand-select for, and actively manage while your kids are young.

 Remember that most nannies have chosen this work because they genuinely enjoy it.
 The impact of a focused, high-quality caregiver on the early developmental years cannot be underestimated.

 8 Essential Qualities to Look for when Hiring a Nanny

 - Dependability – Why Hiring Someone You Can Totally Rely on is Critical